 Between 1910 and 1921 the school staff included six sisters and a part-time music

-enrollment had reached 350.
-Until 1940 the boys and girls studied separately, with girls in the first-floor classrooms and the boys on the second floor.
+enrollment reached 350.
+Until 1940, the boys and girls studied separately, with girls in the first-floor classrooms and the boys on the second floor.
 The school principal also taught eighth grade until 1948, when an additional teacher was hired to free the principal for administrative duties.

-grade was reinstated.
-A year later kindergarten has added.
+In 1979, the first grade was reinstated; a year later kindergarten was added.

 The Cotterman Gymnasium and Parish Center were completed in 1988.
 Physical